How to Study for the CPA Exam

 Online or Recorded Reviews

-Lastly, self-study is basically what it sounds like—the candidate does all his studying on his own.
+Lastly, self-study is basically what it sounds like—the candidate does all their studying on their own.
 There's nothing inferior about this method.
 The secret is to have the proper study materials, such as the Wiley series of CPA exam review books.
-They're very highly regarded, and they update every year so you can be sure that the content matches what will be on the exam.
+They're very highly regarded, and they update the published edition every year.
+If you buy the most recent edition, you can be sure that the content matches what will be on the exam.

 If you decide to study on your own, you can always take a course later if you're not successful on your first try.
 You'll also want to get your family or housemates on board with your study plan so you'll be able to devote the time and energy necessary to be fully prepared.